ropensci-archive/roweb2/content/technotes/2017-11-08-solrium-solr-r.md

 Nearly 4 years ago I wrote on this blog about an R package [solr][solrpkg] for working with the database [Solr][solr].
 Since then we've created a refresh of that package in the [solrium][] package.
 Since `solrium` first hit CRAN about two years ago, users have raised a number of issues that required breaking changes.
-Thus, this blog post about a major version bump in `solrium`.
+Thus, this blog post is about a major version bump in `solrium`.

 <br>

 ## What is Solr?

 Solr is a "search platform" - a NoSQL database - data is organized by so called documents that are xml/json/etc blobs of text.
 Documents are nested within either collections or cores (depending on the mode you start Solr in).
 Solr makes it easy to search for documents, with a huge variety of parameters, and a number of different data formats (json/xml/csv).
 Solr is similar to [Elasticsearch][es] (see our Elasticsearch client [elastic][]) - and was around before it.
-Solr in my opinion is harder to setup than Elasticsearch.
-Both have very nice APIs though.
+Solr in my opinion is harder to setup than Elasticsearch, but I don't claim to be an expert on either.

 <br>